Starting Your On-Demand Transit Service: Things to Consider

 Operations

-1. How do you envisage your operations to work?
+1. How will your operations to work?

 Figure 2 – Flowchart to decide the right operating business model for on-demand transit service implementation.
 Source: CUTA On-Demand Transit Toolkit, May 2022